amesar/mlflow-examples/python/sklearn/README.md

 ### 2. MLflow CLI - `mlflow run`

-These runs use the [MLproject](MLproject) file.
+Use the [MLproject](MLproject) file.
 For more details see [MLflow documentation - Running Projects](https://mlflow.org/docs/latest/projects.html#running-projects).

-Note that `mlflow` CLI run ignores the `set_experiment()` so you must specify the experiment with the  `--experiment-sklearn` argument.
+Note that the `mlflow` CLI run ignores the `set_experiment()` so you must specify the experiment with the  `--experiment-sklearn` argument.

 #### mlflow run local
 ```